 - Codex CLI: pay-per-use OpenAI, sharpest at short focused refactors.
 See the Codex CLI cheat sheet.

-- OpenCode: open-source TUI that fronts any provider.
-See the OpenCode setup guide and the OpenCode vs Claude Code vs Cursor comparison.
+- OpenCode: open-source TUI, server-mode native, multi-provider.
+See the OpenCode CLI cheat sheet, plus the OpenCode vs Claude Code vs Cursor comparison.

 Frequently asked questions